miproductions/infiniground/SPECIFICATION.md

 * The embossed North feature shall be embossed no more than 0.2mm to allow for easy removal or covering.

+* Indented features should come no closer than 5mm to the bottom of the block and should not intersect or obstruct the dowel holes.

 ## Naming Conventions

 ### Feature Code Bits